gamesbook/pyprototypr/docs/card_decks.rst

 `↑ <table-of-contents_>`_

 **pyprototypr** is by no means the only tool for creating decks of cards;
 numerous other options exist; both free and commercial.
-A few of the free / open-source ones are listed below.
+Some of the free / open-source ones are listed below.

 Inclusion of these links does **not** constitute a recommendation of them or